Sadd el-Kafara

 Sadd el-Kafara ("Dam of the Infidels") was a masonry embankment dam on Wadi al-Garawi 10 km southeast of Helwan in Cairo, Egypt.
-The dam was built in the first half of the third millennium BC by the ancient Egyptians for flood control and is the second oldest dam of the world, after the Marib Dam in Yemen.
+The dam was built in the first half of the third millennium BC by the ancient Egyptians for flood control and is the oldest major dam in the world.
 Never completed, the dam was under construction for 10–12 years before being destroyed by a flood.
 It was rediscovered by Georg Schweinfurth in 1885.

 Specifications

 The dam was not finished but was about 111m long and 14m tall with a base width of 98m and crest width of 56m.
 The dam's core was 32m wide and consisted of 60,000 tons of earth and rock-fill.
 Surrounding the core were two loosely filled rubble and rock-fill layer-walls.
 The downstream wall was about 37m wide, the upstream wall about 29m wide and they encompassed 2900 m3 of material.
 Encasing the dam were upstream and downstream walls created from limestone ashlars.
 The ashlars were set but not mortared in stepped rows.
 Each ashlar was roughly 30 cm high, 45 cm wide, 80 cm long and roughly 50 lbs.